-There are a few areas which are important to bear in mind when adapting your strategies, and a few lessons that can be learned from other’s mistakes.
+There are a few areas which are important to bear in mind when adapting your strategies.
+A few lessons can be learned from others’ mistakes.

-While generalisations are quite often something to be avoided in modern marketing, it is still possible to tailor campaigns to overarching national behaviours.
+While generalisations are quite often something to be avoided in modern marketing.
+Although it is still possible to tailor campaigns to overarching national behaviours.

 A handy example of this is the difference between the U.S. and Japan.